Guiding Dharma Teacher, Western U.S.

 Local Authorized Dharma Teachers

 Devi Anderson (Padma Ozer Tso) found the Dzogchen Buddha Path Lineage in 2011, just ten days after restarting her life in the Portland area.
 She became devoted to formal practice in Spring 2013.
 Her diligence in practicing The Buddha Path and attending as many teachings and retreats as possible, has greatly changed her body, speech and mind for the positive.
 During the 2015 Dzogchen Lineage Internship, Devi fulfilled her longtime aspiration and formally took Upasika Bodhisattva Vows.
-She is currently a member of the DSSP Board where she serves as Secretary.
+She is currently a member of the DSSP Board where she serves as Vice President.
 It is Devi’s greatest aspiration to continue to inspire others and to embody Buddhist teachings for the benefit of all beings.

 After many years of casual study, Andrew Morse (Orgyen Kunzig Dorje) became a practicing Buddhist in 2011.
 Since then he has increased his happiness and decreased his suffering through learning, contemplating and meditating Dharma.
 He took formal Upasaka Bodhisattva vows and became an authorized Dharma Teacher of the Buddha Path during the 2013 Dzogchen Lineage Internship under the guidance of H.E.
 Dzogchen Khenpo Choga Rinpoche.
-Andrew has served on the DSSP board since 2013 and currently serves as Vice President.
+Andrew has served on the DSSP board since 2013 and currently serves as President.
 He draws on a wide range of interests and experiences to teach Dharma in an engaging and passionate way.
 His heartfelt aspiration is to be the greatest condition for all beings’ happiness.

 Tim Ros (Orgyen Mitok Dorje) first encountered Tibetan Buddhism in 2006 through his mother, Judy Ros and friend Erik Jung.
 Since November 2011, Tim has been a serious Dharma practitioner and student of Dzogchen Khenpo Choga Rinpoche.
 He attended the 2013 One Month Dzogchen Lineage Internship, where he took formal Upasaka Bodhisattva vows, committing himself to help others connect with the teachings.
-Tim currently serves as President of Dzogchen Shri Singha of Portland.
+Tim currently serves as Secretary of Dzogchen Shri Singha of Portland.